 The recipe for this Beefy Tomato Soup literally happened when Christie and I were emptying out the fridge – trying to avoid going to the store AGAIN and using what we had on hand in the house.
-Cooking all the time for Mantitlement means that one or both of us are usually at some sort of grocery store on any given day of the week.
+Cooking all the time for the web site means that I’m usually at some sort of grocery store on any given day of the week.
 Produce has to be fresh, things are forgotten or you need extra ingredients for do-overs.

 But this time we weren’t going.